 Those admitted must be certified teachers and meet conditional or regular admission to the Graduate School.

 To begin the program, first apply for admission.
 The items needed for regular admission include: (1) a score of 282 on the new GRE test for verbal + quantitative; (2) three successful years of teaching with certification; and (3) two letters of recommendation from appropriate school, college or work-related officials/supervisors.
 An applicant can be admitted under conditional status with a GRE score of 280.
 A student can be admitted to candidacy after successful completion of 12 hours of courses with a grade of “B” or better.
 Please, contact the Graduate School for more information.

-A GRE score, on file at the institution where you completed the master’s degree, may be forwarded to the NSU Graduate School.
+To begin the program, first apply for admission here: https://graduateschool.nsula.edu/admissions/ Please, contact the Graduate School by phone at 318.357.5851 or via e-mail at Grad_School@nsula.edu for more information about admission to this program.
 A maximum of nine hours of graduate credit from a regionally accredited college or university may be applied to your Specialist Degree.
 Your assigned major professor will review your transcript to determine which, if any, of these courses will transfer.
 The NSU Catalog has more information about admission requirements and program completion.

 For more information, contact the School of Education Director, Dr. Katrina Jordan, at firstname.lastname@example.org or 318.357.6278.